Here's the latest heat, school and travel updates for Portsmouth as heatwave grips city

 The Met Office said disruptions on the roads and other transport links are also likely.

-They have also reported that last night was the warmest on record in the UK, according to provisional figures.
+They have also reported that last night was the warmest on record in the UK.

-It is also expected to be the hottest day on record, with temperatures potentially reaching just over 40C.
+According to provisional figures, the highest ever temperature in country has been recorded, soaring above 40C for the first time.

 In Portsmouth, temperatures are expected to peak at 29C by 3pm.